4 Ways to Keep Your Supply Chain Resilient During a Crisis

 - Secure Alternative Financing – Cash flow shortages can cause significant disruptions during an emergency.
-Export factoring and supply chain financing, also called reverse factoring, provide advances that solve these short-term challenges.
+Export factoring and supply chain financing, also called reverse factoring or supplier financing, provide advances that solve these short-term challenges.

 Rather than trying to identify individual strategies for each risk scenario, try to focus on setting up holistic mitigation practices for the most substantial exposures.

 2. Digitize Your Operations

 Some documents, such as the "Bill of Lading", require paper-based copies.
 However, many businesses have failed to recognize the advantages of digitizing the processes within their supply chain.
 Some companies are concerned about the security of digitization, while others don't believe the efficiencies gained are sufficient to justify the expenses.

 However, dependence on paper documents jeopardizes supply chain operations during emergencies.
 A robust digital infrastructure that enables e-signatures and other electronic transactions ensures that your business maintains visibility and can quickly react to changing circumstances.

 Supply chain analytics is another digital investment that will help prepare your company for the worst-case scenario.
 This technology provides a real-time overview of inventory and predicts when items will run out of stock.
 By leveraging such proactive tools, you can restock products before they run out.